Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 ## Scenes

-### Scene 1

-Francis and Ricard in the car.
-They are driving through sunny fields with the radio on.
-Francis laments the fact that his phone can't get internet connection while Ricard drives.
-The car is an old Mercedes-Benz that Ricard works on in their spare time.
-They both agree that they should probably have taken Francis's SUV instead, but Ricard doesn't enjoy driving it.
-Francis points out that the Mercedes is more difficult for him to drive, Ricard makes a joke about Francis's height.

-### Scene 2

-The sun is beginning to set as they arrive at the house.
-Francis comments on how overgrown it looks.
-We are given a short overview of the state of the villa.
-Francis unlocks the front door

 ## Chapter Begins

 The old Mercedes drove off the asphalt and onto the dirt road.
 Sun-baked fields of grain flew by as rubber tires screeched against seldom-travelled gravel.
 It was the peak of summer.
 Rain hadn't come for weeks, causing a cloud of dust to form behind the car as it rolled steadily down the road.